menu

 Demographics

 Swan Lake is an extremely ethnically-diverse town.
 The people who call Swan Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Swan Lake residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Swan Lake include Jamaican, Italian, Irish, Polish, and Austrian.
+Swan Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 16.11% of the town’s residents.
+Important ancestries of people in Swan Lake include Polish, Austrian, German, English, and Yugoslavian.

 Notable & Unique Neighborhood Characteristics